Instructor: Tapiwa Svosve

 Start date: June 1st

 For this course, Tapiwa Svosve leads themed discussions about Jazz as a record of diaspora and migration.
-He invites various musicians and theorists such as Jalalu Kalvert-Nelson, Tina Reden and Asma Maroof, to dissect the compositional impact of artists like Julius Eastman and Eduoard Glissant on global soundscapes from Baltimore clubs to the communes of 1970’s Sweden.
-Svosve focuses on the state of improvisation and its potential to create and agitate energy in a multitude of contexts using the context of the Polyphonic Garden.
-Thinking through silence, negative spaces, solo performance and the negotiations of the body and instruments, Svovse will address training and technical development as both conceptual and performative techniques.
-This course will be structured as one-on-one sessions and lecture/podcast drops scheduled through Crowdcast and Are.na.
-A dedicated playlist will also be made available to those students.
+He invites various musicians and theorists such as Jalalu Kalvert-Nelson, Tina Reden and Asma Maroof, to dissect the compositional impact of artists like Julius Eastman and Edouard Glissant on global soundscapes from Baltimore clubs to the communes of 1970’s Sweden.
+Svosve focuses on the state of improvisation and its potential to create and agitate energy in a multitude of contexts; thinking through silence, negative spaces, solo performance and the negotiations of the body and instruments, Svosve will address training and technical development as both conceptual and performative techniques.
+This course will be structured as group sessions and lecture/podcast drops scheduled through Are.na.
+A dedicated playlist will be made available and one-on-one lessons can be scheduled if desired by students.

 APPLY FORFINANCIAL AID